Praneet460/DataVisualizationPyDelhi/README.md

 These lessons are prepared by <b>Praneet Nigam</b>.
 He is currently working as a <b>Machine Learning Facilitator for the Google Machine Learning Crash Course</b>.
 For being in touch with the speaker, contact him on listed down social media links.
 * [LinkedIn](https://www.linkedin.com/in/praneet460/)
 * [Twitter](https://twitter.com/praneetnigam)
+* Email : praneetnigam@paperwrk.in

 Some of the past projects of Praneet Nigam
 * [OpenAcademy](https://play.google.com/store/apps/details?id=in.paperwrk.openacademyapp)
 * [Paperwrk](http://www.paperwrk.in/)

 ### Resources
 In this tutorial we will work with powerful Python packages like Pandas, Matplotlib and Seaborn.
 These packages have extensive online documentation.
-These is an extensive tutorial on [Visualization with Pandas](http://pandas.pydata.org/pandas-docs/version/0.18.0/visualization.html).
+There is an extensive tutorial on [Visualization with Pandas](http://pandas.pydata.org/pandas-docs/version/0.18.0/visualization.html).
 The [Seaborn tutorial](https://seaborn.pydata.org/tutorial.html) contains many examples of data visualization.
 The matplotlib website has addition [resources for learning plotting with Python tools](https://matplotlib.org/resources/index.html).